 1) In the active window of the open applet, type the following commands one after the other, pressing GO each time, to move the arrow FORWARD by 10 steps and then TURNING it RIGHT through 144 degrees, and repeating it another 4 times.
 Can you guess in advance what type of polygon will be formed?

-3) Now click on the 'run' button to Run Program.
-What type of polygon is formed?
+2) What type of polygon is formed?
 Is that what you expected?
 Can you figure out the sum of its interior angles?

 1a) You may have earlier learnt the formula S = 180(n-2) by which to determine the interior angle sum of a polygon in degrees, but this formula is only valid for simple convex and concave polygons, and NOT valid for a star pentagon like the one shown below.

 1b) From Activity 1, no. 2, make a conjecture regarding the interior angle sum of a general star pentagon.
-Click on the link below to check the interior angle sum for a star pentagon like ABCDE.
+Click on the 'Show Angle Sum' below to check the interior angle sum for a star pentagon like ABCDE.

-1e) Though there are several different ways of proving the interior angle sum of a star pentagon like this, try reasoning from rotating a pencil by the exterior angle at each vertex in order, and counting the total number of full revolutions it undergoes, moving completely around the figure until facing in the same starting direction.
+1d) Though there are several different ways of proving the interior angle sum of a star pentagon like this, try reasoning from rotating a pencil by the exterior angle at each vertex in order, and counting the total number of full revolutions it undergoes, moving completely around the figure until facing in the same starting direction.

-Challenge: Can you find a general formula in terms of the number of vertices of the polygon as well as the number of full revolutions one undergoes, moving completely around the figure, by which to easily find the interior angle sum of the star pentagon above, as well as the following polygons, namely, a crossed septagon, crossed octagon and a crossed quadrilateral?
+Challenge: Can you find a general formula in terms of the number of vertices of the polygon as well as the number of full revolutions one undergoes, moving completely around the figure, by which to easily find the interior angle sum of the star pentagon above, as well as for the following polygons, namely, a crossed septagon, crossed octagon and a crossed quadrilateral?

-Michael de Villiers, 25 January 2011, created with GeoGebra
+Michael de Villiers, created 25 January 2011, adapted to WebSketchpad 12 August 2021.